Kevin Chapin

 LEED AP

-Principal / Studio Lead
+Principal / Studio Director

-Born and raised in Sonoma County, Kevin is committed to staying involved in the community, and is a recipient of the North Bay Business Journal’s 2016 “Forty Under 40” award.
+Born and raised in Sonoma County, Kevin is committed to staying involved in the community and is a recipient of the North Bay Business Journal’s 2016 “Forty Under 40” award.
 Additionally, he has completed over 50 half marathons and several Ironman 70.3s to date.

 Education